miestrode/miestrode/README.md

 # :wave: Shalom!
 I'm **Yoav**, and welcome to my Github!
 I am a student, who programs in his free time.
+I like to solve logic problems, play Chess, play Minecraft and of course, program.
+I am interested in learning about new paradigms of programming, like the Functional, or Logic paradigms.

 ## :information_source: Some facts about me
 - I mainly program in **Rust**, **Python** and **MCfunction**, although I am looking to learn other programming languages.